 There are probably going to be three different groups of people.
 Those that are OK with the changes and don’t mind the ads.
 Those that don’t mind paying $10/month to remove them.
-And finally those that will be looking for an alternative commenting system, or reverting back to native comments.
-However, before you make a rush decision, you might want to check out some of our thoughts on the pros and cons of Disqus below.
+And finally, those that will be looking for an alternative commenting system, or reverting back to native comments.
+However, before you make a rash decision, you might want to check out some of our thoughts on the pros and cons of Disqus below.

 Believe it or not, we actually think Disqus has a lot of advantages over native comments.
 We used to use Disqus on the Kinsta website, however, we don’t anymore.
 For the most part, we were very happy with it.
 Here are some of the reasons why:

 Due to Disqus having been around for so long it is rare that you find a theme incompatibility or conflict anymore with Disqus.
 Once you get it set up, it is very easy to use and just works.
 Using the free WordPress plugin it syncs comments back to your local WordPress database and emails you nicely styled notifications when new comments come in.

 There are a lot of great ways to combat spam in WordPress with native comments, but Disqus really does make this easy.
 One option that is really nice is the flag any comment with a link in it for moderation.
 This alone pretty much does everything you need.
 Once in a while, you will have to approve a legitimate comment with a link, but most of the time it just catches spammers.
 Also, you’ll have fewer issues with automated bots or scripts spamming your comments like you normally do with native comments.
 Using Disqus allows you to focus on other things and not ever waste time with spam cleanup.

 Being able to log in, or stay logged in with your Twitter or Facebook account makes bouncing between things very fast.
 If you manage multiple websites, you can easily respond to comments across the board without having to constantly log in and out between your WordPress sites.